 On the first level, there is the unique book.
 Each book is considered as a separate product where authors, illustrators, artists, photographers, and designers work together to produce the book as a one-off team.
 The production workflow can be unique from book to book, but mostly is traditional, moving from manuscript to a designed PDF ready to be printed.
 Pictures and/or full layout pages do not work as reusable (digital) objects.
 In many cases no archives of the independent ingredients that together create the end-product are available.

 Usually this implies that going electronic means making an e-representation of the same book.
 In some cases files of the final pages or book are being converted into EPUB 3 by an external agent.
-The final pages are checked on readability and the digital make-up (for example, that figures and captions are on the same page), and changes are made accordingly to create the ebook.
+This e-edition is checked on readability and the digital make-up (for example, that figures and captions are on the same page).
 On this level the ebook is not more than an exact-as-possible picture of the printed book.

 The publisher might use a document management system, which can be a mere collection of folders/directories on a hard drive.
 Archiving files is important for possible reprints.
 Sometimes publishers are forced to scan their own books in order to reprint them because they don't have an archived version of it.
 Herein lie great possibilities, because having an archive of semantically structured content allows reissuing the publication in efficient ways and in new formats not envisioned before.